zsor5/Career-Intel-RAG/README.md

 ## What it does

-Ask any career question in plain English and get a data-backed answer with an auto-selected visualization:
+Ask any career question in plain English and get a data-backed answer with an automatically selected visualization:

+- *"What industries pay software engineers the most?"*
+- *"I'm a nurse — what adjacent healthcare roles have better pay and job security?"*
 - *"What are the fastest growing jobs over the next 10 years?"*
-- *"I'm a software engineer — what higher paying roles can I transition to?"*
-- *"What healthcare jobs have the most openings and best job security?"*
-- *"What well paying jobs don't require a college degree?"*
+- *"I want to pivot from teaching — show me salary tradeoffs and difficulty"*

 Every response shows the generated SQL query so you can see exactly what data backed the answer.
+A clickable follow-up question appears after each response to continue the conversation.

 ---